 Adenoidectomy is the surgical removal of the adenoids.
 Adenoids are made of tissue located in the back of the nose near the throat.
 They are thought to be involved in developing immunity against infections in children.

 Copyright © Nucleus Medical Media, Inc.

-Adenoidectomy is usually done to remove enlarged adenoids that are causing problems by blocking the nasal passage.
-It may be used to treat long-term sinus infections and recurrent ear infections.
+Adenoidectomy is usually done to remove enlarged adenoids that are causing problems by blocking the nasal passage, or the opening to the sinuses or middle ear.
+It may be used to treat long-term sinus infections and recurrent ear infections or chronic ear fluid.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Do not eat or drink anything for at least 8 hours prior to the procedure.

 General anesthesia is used.
 It will block any pain and keep you asleep through the procedure.

 The adenoids will be surgically removed through the mouth.
 A scalpel or another type of tool will be used to remove the adenoid tissue.
 An electrical current can also be used.
 Sometimes, the adenoids are removed through the nose.
 Gauze packs will be placed at the site of the procedure to prevent bleeding.

 Radiofrequency ablation is a type of procedure that uses heat to destroy tissue.
 It may be used to reduce the volume and size of the adenoids.
 This method often has less bleeding.
 It also seems to cause less pain.